If you've ever felt the frustration of managing multiple online accounts, whether…

 All charges and feedback are displayed directly on the management dashboard, enabling you to track your consumer activity.
 Undoubtedly, it comes in handy for dishing out customized discounts and promotions.

-Square offers a “Dashboard” as a free resource.
+Square offers a free “Dashboard” resource.
 It’s designed to help you make informed business decisions.
 The main page displays several metrics that are visible at a glance, which help sell both offline and online.

-Additionally, it includes data from your site, such as best-selling items, comparisons from previous months, sales summaries, and more.
+Additionally, it includes data from your site, including best-selling items, comparisons with previous months, sales summaries, and more.
 It provides real-time information that you can monitor through the mobile app.

 It is beneficial for entrepreneurs who are often on the go.
 At this juncture, you can manage multiple shop locations from the same app, a valuable feature.